These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 - Victoria vs Tasmania (1898/99)

-- Though some international matches still used 6
+- Though some international matches still stuck with 6

 - From 1979/80 onward: Standardized to 6 balls